 9 Under the Courts Legislation Amendment and Repeal Act 2004 s.
 54(2) a reference in a written law to a clerk of petty sessions is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to a registrar of the Magistrates Court.

-10 On the date as at which this compilation was prepared, the On-demand Transport Regulations Amendment (Fees) Regulations 2016 Pt.
-2 had not come into operation.
-It reads as follows:

-Part 2 — Taxi Regulations 1995 amended

-3. Regulations amended

-This Part amends the Taxi Regulations 1995.

-4. Regulation 19 amended

-(1) Delete regulation 19(2) to (3a) and insert:

-(2) The fee payable on an application under section 24 for approval of a transfer of the ownership, or an interest in the ownership, of taxi plates is $74.

-(2) In regulation 19(4) delete “$28.50.” and insert:

-$43.